EdinburghGenomics/Analysis-Driver/README.md

 `dataset_new` or `dataset_ready` depending on the dataset's ready status.

 The dataset is able to stop an already-running pipeline by sending it a SIGUSR1 or SIGUSR2.
-SIGUSR2 will stop a pipeline where it is, while SIGUSR1 will cause the Luigig task runner to stop scheduling any new taks, stopping the pipeline cleanly.
+SIGUSR2 will stop a pipeline where it is, while SIGUSR1 will cause the Luigi task runner to stop scheduling any new tasks, stopping the pipeline cleanly.

 RunDataset is able to query the Lims and the run's `RunInfo.xml` for data.
 It can also write this data to a